flyingmeai01-ship-it/Neural_Engine/README.md

 ## Week 1 & 2
 - `Matrix` Operations
-- for future Neural network multiplication or operation which we will use.
+- for future Neural network multiplication or operation which we will use in whole project.
-- Importance it is the most usefull for ground base for whole project.
+- Importance it is the most useful part for whole project cuz it will be work as ground base for whole project.

 ### Acknowledgements
 - Devloped By `Sachin singh pundir` *Flying*